bdist_msi

 icon = "icon.ico"

-shortcut_name = "My Program Name"
+shortcut-name = "My Program Name"

-shortcut_dir = "MyProgramMenu"
+shortcut-dir = "MyProgramMenu"

 [tool.cxfreeze.build_exe]